hashicorp/terraform/examples/azure-vmss-ubuntu-autoscale/README.md

 The following template deploys a Linux VM Scale Set integrated with Azure autoscale.

 The template deploys a Linux VMSS with a desired count of VMs in the scale set.
-Once the VM Scale Sets is deployed, user can deploy an application inside each of the VMs (either by directly logging into the VMs or via a custom script extension).
+Once the VM Scale Sets is deployed, user can deploy an application inside each of the VMs (either by directly logging into the VMs or via a [`remote-exec` provisioner](https://www.terraform.io/docs/provisioners/remote-exec.html)).

 The Autoscale rules are configured as follows:
 - sample for CPU (\\Processor\\PercentProcessorTime) in each VM every 1 Minute